MHickey2/EssenChelle-Oils/README.md

 - Anyone who wishes to buy EssenChelle Oil products.
 - Anyone who has interest in joining the EssenChelle Oil community and wants to learn more about our range of products.
-- Anyone who wants to use essential oils in their home and are looking for essential oil burners.
+- Anyone who wants to experience essential oils in their home and are looking for essential oil burners.
 - Anyone who wants to offer massages or use massage oils for personal use and are looking for specific blends for therapeutic uses.
 - Anyone who would want to avail of special offers on products related to essential oils.